vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/intro/intro.md

 - If you are a literature lover and want to place some essays, the theme provides [Custom Alignment](../markdown/stylize/align.md) and [footnote](../markdown/content/footnote.md).

-- To store some knowledge notes, the theme provides [Custom container](../markdown/stylize/hint.md), [Mark](../markdown/stylize/mark.md), [Task list](../markdown/grammar/tasklist.md) [mindmap](../markdown/chart/markmap.md) and [Tex](../markdown/grammar/tex.md) support.
+- To store some knowledge notes, the theme provides [Custom container](../markdown/stylize/hint.md), [Mark](../markdown/stylize/mark.md), [Task list](../markdown/grammar/tasklist.md) [mindmap](../markdown/chart/markmap.md) and [math](../markdown/grammar/math.md) support.

-- If you are a programmer and need to show a lot of codes and demos, this theme provides light and dark themes for code blocks, [code tabs](../markdown/code/code-tabs.md) and [copy button for code blocks](../feature/code-block.md#copy-button).
+- If you are a programmer and need to show a lot of codes and demos, this theme provides [multiple themes for code blocks](../markdown/code/fence.md#code-block-themes), [code tabs](../markdown/code/code-tabs.md) and [copy button for code blocks](../markdown/code/fence.md#copy-button).
 At the same time, we also provide the [Code Demo](../markdown/code/demo.md), [Playground](../markdown/code/playground.md), [Kotlin Playground](../markdown/code/kotlin-playground.md) and [Vue Playground](../markdown/code/vue-playground.md) functions, which is convenient for you to show your own Vue, React components or other demos and provide playground for visitors.

 - If you are providing product documentation and presentation, the theme provides [tabs](../markdown/content/tabs.md), [slide](../markdown/content/revealjs.md), [chart](../markdown/chart/chartjs.md), [echarts](../markdown/chart/echarts.md), [flowchart](../markdown/chart/flowchart.md), [mermaid diagram](../markdown/chart/mermaid.md) and [plantuml](../markdown/chart/plantuml.md) functions.

 - To reorganize your content, the theme provides [File Include](../markdown/content/include.md) function.

-- To style your content, the theme provides [Subscript and Superscript](../markdown/grammar/sup-sub.md), [Attrs setting](../markdown/stylize/attrs.md) and [Stylize](../markdown/stylize/stylize.md) function.
+- To style your content, the theme provides [Subscript and Superscript](../markdown/stylize/sup-sub.md), [Attrs setting](../markdown/stylize/attrs.md) and [Stylize](../markdown/stylize/stylize.md) function.

 - The theme also provides you a lot of [useful components](../component/built-in.md).